chienjchienj/Chrome/README.md

 # Backlog
 ## To Do list
+  - TODO : Clean up the nested COOKIES none-sense
+  - TODO : To consider how to visually represent the top level page as well as nested pages in panel-right breadcrumb
   - TODO : Ability to toggle bar at the bottom between visibility and non-visibility
   - TODO : Column Name focused when [enter] is do nothing
   - TODO : Ensure not records are created for pages with no URLs
-  - TODO : Ensure when sub link is clicked create a sharedKrake with the following parentColumnId parentURL

-  - TODO : have the array of separate Krake definitions compiled for a specific Tab on the fly when the done button is clicked

 ## Usability Testing Results